Copyright © 2023 Alyssa Corso. All rights reserved.

 Here are some ways to tell if your SEO strategy is working:

-If you’re not, take a closer look at your keywords and content quality.
+If you’re not, look closely at your keywords and content quality.

 Make sure your keywords have a low difficulty score (when you’re first starting) and find ways to improve your content to make it more helpful to users (add headers, remove irrelevant content, etc).